News / Ball Python Not Eating? 12 Reasons and What to Do

 See THE RACK12.
 The Snake Is Gravid

 A gravid (egg-carrying) female ball python will often refuse food in the weeks leading up to egg deposition.
 This is normal.
-The developing follicles take up space in the body cavity, and the snake prioritizes egg development over digestion.
+Keep her warm, keep her humid, and offer food again after she lays.

 When to worry and when to wait

 The decision tree is straightforward.
 If the snake is maintaining weight, showing normal behavior, and husbandry checks out, you wait.
 Ball pythons are built for periodic fasting.
-A missed meal or two is not an emergency.
-A missed month of meals with stable weight is still not an emergency.

 The Rule of Thumb